Your website is (almost) an app

 The book "Building iPhone Apps with HTML, CSS, and JavaScript" from O'Reilly has been out for a year, which for a web reference book is a very long time, yet it works great as a startup.

 The book is also available as an app, btw, ha ha.
+Set viewport.
+There are several combinations, one of these, for instance:

 Tell the browser that this site works as web app: